 The Mediterranean diet is like an exaggerated version of the whole-food diet.
 It teems with fruits, veggies, legumes, whole grains, and nuts in their original form or minimally processed.
 People following the Mediterranean diet also consume lots of fish and seafood.
 If you’re short on time or prefer to have meals crafted by professionals, check out our review of the best meal delivery services for Mediterranean diets.

 Author’s tip: Home Chef has a large menu and even lets you swap proteins in many dishes to meet your dietary preferences.
 It also categorizes meals into different categories based on the time you have available and other factors.
-Take a look at my colleague's tested review to learn more.
+Take a look at our tested review to learn more.

 With plant-based nutrients and fish and olive oil, this particular diet provides active people with everything they need for healthy nutrition and quick post-workout recovery.
 Also, it protects against inflammation and oxidative stress⁸.